XtromAI/Local-Journal/CONTRIBUTING.md

 Thank you for your interest in contributing to Local Journal!
 This project is currently a design concept, so contributions are focused on documentation, design feedback, and architectural discussions.

-## Project Status

-> **Note:** Local Journal is currently in the **design and planning phase**.
-There is no executable code at this time.
-Contributions are welcome in the areas outlined below.

 ## How to Contribute

 ### Design Feedback